-Discuss Universal Policy Update.
+Consider Approval of Universal Policy Update.

-- 1. The District's organization chart continues to evolve over time. - 2.
-Policies referencing specific titles or individuals can inadvertently become obsolete when organizational chart changes or staff turnover occurs. - 3.
-To address these ongoing changes, administration recommends the Board charge administration with replacing specific titles with "Superintendent or designee" in all Board policies, as appropriate. - 4.
-This request will appear on the January 25, 2021 Consent Agenda for final consideration and approval.
+- 1. First reading of the revised policies took place on January 11, 2021. - 2.
+The District's organization chart continues to evolve over time. - 3.
+Policies referencing specific titles or individuals can inadvertently become obsolete when organizational chart changes or staff turnover occurs. - 4.
+To address these ongoing changes, administration recommends the Board charge administration with replacing specific titles with "Superintendent or designee" in all Board policies, as appropriate.